python3statement/pycon-2017/proposal.md

 dragons of Pip, and errands in the "land of no unit tests" otherwise known as PyPI legacy.

-By the end of the above tale, the careful beholder will be aware of the hazards of migrating their libraries to require Python 3, and of strategies for overcoming these issues.
+By the end of the above tale, the audience members will know the road to Python 3 only libraries had once had hazards that are now easily avoidable.
+So long as users upgrade their package management tools.

 Description
 ===========